Guyana Travel Guide

 International flights arrive at Cheddi Jagan International Airport.
 The airport is located 41 kilometres (25 mi) south of Guyana’s capital, Georgetown.

 The following airlines provide international flights to Timehri:

-Ogle International Airport is primarily used for domestic flights and is located on the Atlantic Ocean coast 10km from Georgetown.
+Ogle International Airport is primarily used for domestic flights and is located on the Atlantic Ocean coast 10 km from Georgetown.
 Flights to Kaieteur Falls depart from this airport.

 The following airlines provide international flights to Ogle:

-- LIAT – connection to Port of Spain and Barbados
+- LIAT – flies to/from Barbados

 From either airport you can get downtown via taxi.